MrMatt57/SmartThings/README.md

-Smartthings
+SmartThings
 ===========

-This is a place where I plan to collect my [Smart Things](http://www.smartthings.com/) SmartApps.
+This is a place where I plan to collect my [Smart Things](http://www.smartthings.com/) SmartApps and home automation ideas.

 Design Philosophies:
 - Presence based actions